 Postnatal diagnosis of Down syndrome

-The diagnosis of trisomy 21 can often be suspected postnatally on the basis of the clinical picture.
+The diagnosis of trisomy 21 can often be suspected postnatally based on the clinical picture.
 Since many symptoms of Down syndrome can also be found in the normal population, Jackson et al. (1976) created an index to contribute to the visual diagnosis.
 The index lists the following 25 symptoms of Down syndrome:

-- oblique lid axis towards superior and lateral
+- Oblique lid axis in the superior and lateral direction

 - Brushfield spots

-If at least 13 of them can be noticed in a child, it suffers from trisomy 21 with a probability of 100 %.
-12 to 10 characteristics mean a probability of 85%, 9 to 7 one of 75% and 6 to 5 a likelihood of 23%.
-If less than 5 characteristics can be found, the probabilitiy is 0%.
+If at least 13 of these symptoms are noticed in a child, the child has a 100% probability of trisomy 21.
+The occurrence of 10–12 characteristics indicates a probability of 85%; 7–9 characteristics indicate a 75% chance of the condition, and 5–6, a likelihood of 23%.
+If less than 5 characteristics can be found, the probability is 0%.

-It is however necessary to confirm the diagnosis via cytogenetic examinations (analysis of the karyotype) in order to diagnose or rule out Down syndrome.
-It is moreover important to determine the underlying type of trisomy 21 in order to be, among other things, able to assess the risk of recurrence (see above).
+It is, however, necessary to confirm the diagnosis via cytogenetic examinations (analysis of the karyotype) in order to diagnose or rule out Down syndrome.
+It is also important to determine the underlying type of trisomy 21 in order to be, among other things, able to assess the risk of recurrence (see above).

 Prenatal diagnosis of Down syndrome

-The triple test is used between the 16th and the 20th week of pregnancy.
-It measures blood serum levels of the mother and compares them to reference values of other pregnant women in the same week of pregnancy.
-The test includes β-hCG, α-fetoprotein and estriol.
-If those values differ from the standard (β-hCG high, α-fetoprotein and estriol low), a trisomy 21 can be the reason.
-This test is however not specific for Down syndrome and susceptible to faults.
+The triple test is used between the 16th and 20th weeks of pregnancy.
+The triple test measures the blood serum levels of the mother and compares them to reference values of other pregnant women in the same week of pregnancy.
+The test includes β-hCG, α-fetoprotein, and estriol.
+If those values differ from the standard (β-hCG high, α-fetoprotein, and estriol low), trisomy 21 can be the reason.
+This test is, however, not specific for Down syndrome and susceptible to faults.
 It is also necessary to calculate the exact gestational age in order to be able to draw a conclusive comparison.

-Sonography represents an option to possibly detect malformations like a flat face, macroglossia, shortened femur, lacking ossification of the nasal bone, shortened fingers, dilated renal pelvis or heart defects.
-They increase the risk of trisomy 21 but they can not always be interpreted as manifestation of a disease.
-Sonography can thus yield false positive or false negative results.
+Sonography could be used to detect malformations like a flat face, macroglossia, shortened femur, lack of ossification of the nasal bone, shortened fingers, dilated renal pelvis, or heart defects.
+These malformations increase the risk of trisomy 21 but cannot always be interpreted as a manifestation of a disease.
+Sonography can thus yield false-positive or false-negative results.

-A sonography of the fetal nuchal translucency (subcutaneous tissue between neck and cervical spine) in the 11th to 14th week of pregnancy can also lead to the suspect of increased risk of Down syndrome.
-Still, this examination is not specific for trisomy 21 as well.
+Sonography of fetal nuchal translucency (subcutaneous tissue between the neck and cervical spine) in the 11–14th week of pregnancy is also indicative of Down syndrome.
+However, this finding is also not specific for trisomy 21.

 Amniocentesis and chorionic villus sampling

-If non-invasive examinations like sonography or the triple test show noticeable findings, inasive examinations like amniocentesis and chorionic villus sampling need to be considered.
-For this procedure the fetal or placental cellular material is extracted and a chromosomal analysis is being performed with it.
-Both methods can diagnose a trisomy 21 with a high degree of certainty, they are however known to be associated with an increased risk of miscarriage.
+If non-invasive examinations like sonography or the triple test show noticeable findings, invasive examinations like amniocentesis and chorionic villus sampling need to be considered.
+For this procedure, the fetal or placental cellular material is extracted and chromosomal analysis is performed.
+Both methods can diagnose a trisomy 21 with a high degree of certainty; they are, however, known to be associated with an increased risk of miscarriage.

 Treatment of Down Syndrome

 Organic malformations have to be treated symptomatically.
-For example, Hypothyroidism can be treated by substituting thyroxine; congenital heart diseases can be operated in order to considerably increase the quality of life.
-A physiotherapy (as early as possible) can mitigate the extent of muscular hypotension.
+For example, hypothyroidism can be treated by substituting thyroxine; congenital heart diseases can be operated in order to considerably increase the quality of life.
+Physiotherapy (as early as possible) can mitigate the extent of muscular hypotension.

-It is furthermore essential to encourage the affected children and to treat them with all the care they need.
+It is also essential to encourage the affected children and to treat them with all the care they need.
 Hence, they need a loving environment as well as medical and psychosocial care.
-Caring for a child with Down syndrome often presents a special challenge for the parents, so it can be helpful for them to join self-help-groups.
-The accessibility of a sociopaediatric centre is useful, too.
+Caring for a child with Down syndrome is often a special challenge for the parents, so it can be helpful for them to join self-help groups.
+The accessibility of a social pediatric center is also useful.

-Medical check-ups are also quite important for patients with trisomy 21.
-It is indispensable to watch out for abnormalities of the gastrointestinal tract and of the heart in newborn children or later in infants.
+Medical check-ups are important for patients with trisomy 21.
+It is crucial to watch out for abnormalities of the gastrointestinal tract and heart in newborn babies and infants.
 It is also necessary to detect eye diseases like cataract and strabismus as early as possible in order to prevent additional handicaps due to visual impairment.